mortalapeman/LT-TernJS/README.md

 * All json defs are loaded by default, this means you will get auto-completion for jQuery even if you don't have jQuery in your project.
 * Same goes for plugins, you will get auto-completion for AngularJS even if you haven't don't have it in your workspace.
 * No distinction between browser and NodeJS environment, a side effect of blindly loading all plugins.
-* All files are sent to the server with their full text.
-Tern supports sending partial files so it can respond quickly, but this feature hasn't been implemented yet.

 All these problems will be addressed in future releases, feedback is appreciated!